alan-turing-institute/spatial-inequality/notes/Optimisation.md

 Large theta values (I would consider 500 metres to be large) lead to a preference for networks with sensors evenly distributed around the whole city.
 Small theta values (say 100 metres) lead to a preference for sensors to be placed in areas of high density/interest, even if they are all clustered in the same part of the city.

+## Implementation

+So far our optimisation has used output area centroids both as possible sensor sites and as points of interest for coverage.
+There are around 1000 output areas (more like 950).
+I've taken the approach of pre-computing the coverage values (coverage at any output area due to a sensor placed at any other output area), creating a ~1000 x 1000 matrix.
+This takes a few seconds (probably could be made quicker) but avoids having to recalculate values during the optimisation.

+The relevant functions are in `spineq/utils.py` and rely on array operations in `numpy`.
+The steps are:
+1) Calculate pairwise distances between output area centroids (distance between each centroid and all the other centroids).
+Function: `distance_matrix`.
+2) Convert the distances into coverage values using the exponential decay equation above.
+Function: `coverage_matrix`.

+To calculate the coverage at an output area given a sensor network (with an arbitrary number of sensors), the process (currently in `spineq/optimise.py:optimise`) is:
+1) Make an array (of length n_output_areas) which is 1 if a location has a sensor, and 0 otherwise.
+2) Extract the output area's row from the coverage matrix.
+3) Multiply the output area coverage values by the sensor array - leaves only coverage values due to locations that have a sensor.
+4) Take the max of the remaining coverage values - this is the output area coverage with the given sensor network.

 ## Challenges/Issues

 - So far we have considered only output area stats and sensors placed at output area centroids.
 If an output area has a sensor at its centroid we consider the whole output area to be 100% covered.
 This is clearly not the case for larger output areas, but we'd need more granular population data to do better than this.